 - 5. The city may require a TIS review conference with the applicant to discuss the information provided in the TIS once it is complete.
 This conference would be in addition to any required pre-application conference.
 If such a conference is required, the city will not accept the land use application for processing until the conference has taken place.
 The applicant shall pay the TIS review conference fee at the time of conference scheduling, in accordance with the adopted fee schedule. - 6.
-A TIS determination is not a land use action and may not be appealed.

-E. TIS Scope.
-The city shall determine the study area, study intersections, trip rates, traffic distribution, and required content of the TIS based on information provided by the applicant about the proposed development.

-- 1. The study area will generally comprise an area within a 1⁄2-mile radius of the development site.
+A TIS determination is not a land use action and may not be appealed. - E. TIS Scope.
+The city shall determine the study area, study intersections, trip rates, traffic distribution, and required content of the TIS based on information provided by the applicant about the proposed development. - 1.
+The study area will generally comprise an area within a 1⁄2-mile radius of the development site.
 If the city determines that development impacts may extend more than 1⁄2 mile from the development site, a larger study area may be required.
 Required study intersections will generally include (in addition to the primary access points) collector/collector and above intersections with an anticipated peak hour traffic increase of five-percent from the proposed project. - 2.
 If notice to ODOT or other agency is required pursuant to noticing requirements in Chapter 16.89, the city will coordinate with those agencies to provide a comprehensive TIS scope.
 ODOT may also require a TIS directly to support an OR 99E approach permit application. - F. TIS Content.
 A project-specific TIS checklist will be provided to the applicant by the city once the city has determined the TIS scope.
-A TIS shall include all of the following elements, unless waived by the city. - Introduction and Summary.
+A TIS shall include all of the following elements, unless waived by the city. - 1.
+Introduction and Summary.
 This section shall include existing and projected trip generation including vehicular trips and mitigation of approved development not built to date; existing level and proposed level of service standard for city and county streets and volume to capacity for state roads; project build year and average growth in traffic between traffic count year and build year; summary of transportation operations; traffic queuing and delays at study area intersections; and proposed mitigation(s). - 2.
 Existing Conditions.
 This section shall include a study area description, including information about existing study intersection level of service. - 3.
 Impacts.
 This section should include the proposed site plan, evaluation of the proposed site plan, and a project-related trip analysis.
 A figure showing the assumed future year roadway network (number and type of lanes at each intersection) also shall be provided.
 For subdivision and other developments, the future analysis shall be for the year of proposed site build-out.
-For proposed comprehensive plan and/or zoning map amendments, the future adequate and feasible.
-ODOT must be consulted to determine if improvements proposed for OR 99E comply with ODOT standards and are supported by ODOT.
-The following measures may be used to meet mitigation requirements:
+For proposed comprehensive plan and/or zoning map amendments, the future analysis year shall be 20 years from the date of the City's adopted TSP, or 15 years, whichever is greater.